SolomonSklash/RubeusToCcache/README.md

 usage: rubeustoccache.py [-h] base64_input kirbi ccache

 positional arguments:
-  base64_input  The base64 encoded .kirbi, sucha as from Rubeus. kirbi         The name of the output file for the decoded .kirbi file. ccache        The name of the output file for the ccache file.
+  base64_input  The Base64-encoded .kirbi, sucha as from Rubeus. kirbi         The name of the output file for the decoded .kirbi file. ccache        The name of the output file for the ccache file.